 [Heading inserted in Gazette 2 Feb 2007 p.
 244.]

 11A.
-Purchasing policies
+Purchasing policies for local governments

 (1) A local government is to prepare or adopt, and is to implement, a purchasing policy in relation to contracts for other persons to supply goods or services where the consideration under the contract is, or is expected to be, $100 000 or less or worth $100 000 or less.